intel/userspace-cni-network-plugin/README.md

 As mentioned above, to build the Userspace CNI, VPP needs to be installed, or several VPP files to compile against.
 When VPP is installed, it copies it's json API files to */usr/share/vpp/api/*.
-VPP CNI Libary uses these files to compile against and generate the properly versioned messages to the local VPP Instance.
+VPP CNI Library uses these files to compile against and generate the properly versioned messages to the local VPP Instance.
 So to build the VPP CNI, VPP must be installed (or the proper json files must be in */usr/share/vpp/api/*).